What’s in it? Quick Summary

 Let’s get started!

-1. Work on your assets, destroy your liabilities
+1. Work on your assets, and destroy your liabilities.

-First, let’s understand what do we mean by assets and liabilities:
+First, let’s understand what we mean by assets and liabilities.

 An Asset is something that makes your pocket heavier.
-By “heavier” I mean — heavy with money or something of value.
+By “heavier,” I mean — rich with money or something of value.

-Anything that gives you returns after you own it, is an asset for you.
+Anything that gives you returns after you own it is an asset.

 Liability is something that makes your pocket lighter.
 It reduces your bank balance and hardly gives you any return.

-Your focus should be on buying or owning assets and reducing liabilities as much as you can.
+Your focus should be on buying or owning assets and reducing liabilities as much as possible.

-But the truth is, it’s difficult to live with zero liabilities.
+But the truth is, it’s challenging to live with zero liabilities.
 You need to pay bills, right?

-Back when I was a kid, money was something, I thought only adults could deal with so never bothered to learn about it.
+I thought only adults could deal with money back when I was a kid, so I never bothered to learn about it.